-If you’re looking for a pumpkin dessert recipe that’s dairy free, healthy, vegan, gluten free, paleo, and sugar free, you’ve got to check out my Creamy Coconut Pumpkin Pie Mousse.
-No matter what kind of diet you or your guests are following, this is the ideal pumpkin mousse recipe to serve during fall holidays like Halloween and Thanksgiving.
+If you’re looking for a pumpkin dessert recipe that’s dairy free, healthy, vegan, gluten free, paleo, and sugar free, you’ve got to check out my Creamy Coconut Pumpkin Pie Mousse recipe.
+No matter what kind of diet you or your guests are following, this is the ideal pumpkin pie mousse recipe to serve during fall holidays like Halloween and Thanksgiving.

 Unfortunately, this pumpkin pie mousse recipe isn't low calorie due to the coconut cream.
 So watch your portions!